 I don’t know if you know, but markers, crayons, and writing utensils have a reproductive quality that is, in fact, a mystery to man.
 Every time I have thrown away every single marker in the house, another marker sibling shows up again to taunt me.

 And they usually show up under pillows, or in hoards, like they’ve been playing a game of Sardines, and I’m the one who found them.
 They’ve also been known to show up under beds, in the sink, in my drawers, in the pantry, and even children’s hair.

-My kids need a place to do their homework.
-I have four school-age children, and we do not have a desk for everyone.
-That means they are sharing, so I want to make it a place they enjoy doing their work.
+My kids need a place to do their schoolwork and homework.
+I have five school-age children, and we do not have a desk for everyone.
+That means that some are sharing, so I want to make it a place they enjoy doing their work.

-Choose Containers to Organize the Homework Station
+Choose Containers to Organize the Distance Learning Workspace

 All the school supplies are nicely stored in their containers.
 They are stackable and neatly put away.